Faces

 (See Fabric Collage under a Sheer.)

-adopt a more naturalistic style with Jack.
+naturalistic style with Jack.

 1. Despite her finery, she sometimes felt she was sinking into the wallpaper (detail)